cheminfo/dispatcher/README.md

 node server.js --config bioreactor
 ```

-## configs

-The configuration files are stored in ``./configs``.

-In a config file you will define all the devices that should be monitored (as an array) as well as their type.
-A device is characterised by :
-* type: corresponds to the name of a file that is in the folder ``./devices`` and that will describe exactly the feature of this type of device.
-* description: free name
-* prefix: the prefix that has to be send to communicate to this device.
-If you connect directly the device to the computer this should be empty, if you use a master/slave configuration with zigbee this should contain the address of the device.
-* id: ID of the device.
-Each device should have a unique ID and this will be used to stored in the corresponding database.
-This should correspond to the ID of the device that is defined using the "q" parameter in the configuration menu and that is calculated based on the ASCII code table.
-For example, $A (ASCII $: 36, A: 65) should be defined using 36 * 256 + 65 = 9281.
-On a board you would then enter "q9281"
-Global parameters in this file allow to define:
-* port: the name of the device.
-For a zigbee hub it could be on linux: ``/dev/ttyUSB0`` or on macosx: ``/dev/tty.SLAB_USBtoUART``.
-If connected directly on the computer is could be on macosx ``/dev/tty.usbmodem1451``.
-* baudrate: for a zigbee hub from [Shuncom](http://www.shuncomwireless.com/) the speed should be 38400.
-When connecting directly with an Arduino it should be by default 9600.

 ## Dispatcher configuration
 There are two places where to define configuration files.
 1. ``` configs/myconfig.json ```.
 Here you define the boards that are physically connected to the computer via a serial board, and the list and type of devices associated to that board